Battle of Khafji: Initial response: 30 January

 Distressed by the occupation of Khafji, Saudi Arabian commander General Khaled bin Sultan appealed to U.S. General Norman Schwarzkopf for an immediate air campaign against Iraqi forces in and around the city.
-However this was turned down because the buildings would make it difficult for aircraft to spot targets without getting too close.
+However, this was turned down because the buildings would make it difficult for aircraft to spot targets without getting too close.
 It was instead decided that the city would be retaken by Arab ground forces.
 The task fell to the 2nd Saudi Arabian National Guard Brigade's 7th Battalion, composed of Saudi Arabian infantry with V-150 armored cars and two Qatari tank companies attached to the task force.
 These were supported by U.S. Army Special Forces and Marine Reconnaissance personnel.

 The force was put under the command of Saudi Arabian Lieutenant Colonel Matar, who moved out by 17:00 hours.
 The force met up with elements of the U.S. 3rd Marine Regiment, south of Khafji, and were ordered to directly attack the city.
 A platoon of Iraqi T-55s attacked south of the city, leading to the destruction of three T-55s by Qatari AMX-30s, and the capture of a fourth Iraqi tank.
 Lacking any coordinated artillery support, artillery fire was provided by the 10th Marine Regiment.

-An initial attack on the city was called off after the Iraqi occupants opened up with heavy fire, prompting the Saudi Arabians to reinforce the 7th Battalion with two more companies from adjacent Saudi Arabian units.
-The attempt to retake the city had been preceded by a 15-minute preparatory fire from U.S. Marine artillery.
-However Iraqi fire did manage to destroy one Saudi Arabian V-150.
+The initial attempt to retake the city was preceded by a 15-minute preparatory barrage by U.S. Marine artillery.
+The Saudi Arabian assault was repulsed with the loss of one V-150 after coming under heavy Iraqi fire.
+The Saudi Arabians subsequently reinforced the 7th Battalion with two more companies from adjacent Saudi Arabian units.